Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 Part of the The Power of Poison exhibition.

 Until scientists developed forensic tools to investigate mysterious poisonings, facts were hard to come by.
-Explore some of history’s most intriguing examples—many of which remain puzzling even today—and visit the exhibition for a live presentation about a real-world case.
+Explore some of history’s most intriguing examples—many of which remain puzzling even today–featured in the special exhibition, The Power of Poison.

 According to legend, Cleopatra, the last pharaoh of ancient Egypt, ended her own life by enticing an asp to bite her.
 The snake we now call an asp (Vipera aspis) produces very painful—but rarely deadly—venom.
 Cleopatra was knowledgeable about poisons and their effects, having tested many on condemned prisoners.
 If she indeed committed suicide (some have speculated she was murdered by political rivals), Cleopatra would have selected a relatively painless death for herself, perhaps ingesting a mix of opium, aconitum (also known as wolfsbane), and hemlock.

 Lucrezia Borgia was a member of a prominent and fiercely ambitious family in Renaissance Italy.
 She was also an alleged poisoner who, according to contemporary accounts, wore a hollow ring with a stash of arsenic inside.
 Today, historians believe she may have been an innocent woman, wrongfully blamed for the crimes of her treacherous family, who murdered nobles and clergy with a poison called la cantarella.
 Although the recipe is lost, modern scientists think la cantarella may have contained arsenic and cantharidin, an extremely toxic compound secreted by blister beetles.